Sharatmaharjan/Notes/BIM/Unit 7: Supporting Decision Making.md

    - Example: Restocking inventory, scheduling employee shifts.

 **Decision-Making Process**:
-1. **Identify the Problem**:
+*Decision-Making Process**:

+1. **Problem Identification**:
-   - Recognize and define the issue to be resolved.
+   - Recognizing and defining the problem.
-   - Example: Declining customer satisfaction.
+   - Example: Identifying a decline in customer satisfaction.

-2. **Gather Information**:
+2. **Data Collection**:
-   - Collect relevant data and information.
+   - Gathering relevant information.
-   - Example: Customer feedback, sales reports.
+   - Example: Collecting customer feedback and sales data.

-3. **Generate Alternatives**:
+3. **Alternative Generation**:
-   - Develop possible solutions.
+   - Developing possible solutions.
-   - Example: Improving product quality, enhancing customer service.
+   - Example: Proposing improvements in product quality or customer service.

-4. **Evaluate Alternatives**:
+4. **Alternative Evaluation**:
-   - Assess the pros and cons of each alternative.
+   - Assessing the pros and cons of each alternative.
-   - Example: Cost-benefit analysis of different solutions.
+   - Example: Evaluating the cost and impact of each proposed solution.

-5. **Choose an Alternative**:
+5. **Decision Making**:
-   - Select the best solution.
+   - Selecting the best alternative.
-   - Example: Deciding to implement a customer loyalty program.
+   - Example: Choosing to enhance customer service based on feedback analysis.

-6. **Implement the Decision**:
+6. **Implementation**:
-   - Put the chosen solution into action.
+   - Putting the decision into action.
-   - Example: Launching the customer loyalty program.
+   - Example: Training customer service staff and introducing new service protocols.

-7. **Evaluate the Decision**:
+7. **Evaluation**:
-   - Monitor and assess the outcomes.
+   - Monitoring the results and making necessary adjustments.
-   - Example: Measuring the impact on customer satisfaction and sales.
+   - Example: Tracking customer satisfaction post-implementation and making further improvements.

 #### Management